MHammad4968/web-deployer/README.md

 ## Architecture
 ### Upload Service
 Sends a post request to a node server to clone a github repo.
 A page to do this is included in **./frontend.**
+### Request handler.
+Very simple express server.
+Simply fetches the requested file from AWS S3.

 ## Deviations from Harkirat's approach
 [List will keep getting updated]
-- Will not upload files individually to Amazon S3, zipping them instead. [will probably change later]
 - Using Amazon S3 instead of Cloudflare R2 [for the time being]
-- [Plan to] Get access token/secret from environment variables, rather than keeping them locally in the file.
+- Getting access token/secret from environment variables, rather than keeping them locally in the file.
 - For the time being, no "deploy" function to compile from React to HTML/CSS.
-Assuming project uploaded is simply HTML/CSS/JS.
+Assuming project uploaded is simply HTML/CSS/JS, and PNG/JPEG images.
+The rest is classified as plaintext.